TreeTall369/electron_cuts/README.md

 # electron_cuts

-this is intended as a suitable spine to hold together many artistic endeavors
+this is intended as a suitable spine to bind many artistic endeavors

 magazine. turducken. get in there.